 Wait two to three hours after a main meal (preferably low fat!) before exercising.
 But don’t start with empty batteries—piece of fruit (banana, apple) is ideal.

 - when you're hungry or thirsty

 - just before or after eating.
 After eating wait at least 2-3 hours.
-There is, however, nothing wrong with an after-dinner digestive walk.

 - during menstruation, pregnancy and for some time after childbirth, women should avoid vigorous sport - certain yoga postures and gestational or postnatal exercises excepted, of course.

 The Secret of Rasayanas

 Ayurveda describes a variety of herbal and mineral mixtures, called Rasayanas.
 They contain not only highly concentrated nutrients, but also develop a unique effect on the mind and body by virtue of their specific compilation.
 Each of the different ingredients complement and reinforce each other synergistically, and can therefore be optimally absorbed by the body.
 The most important Ayurvedic food supplement, Maharishi Amrit Kalash, supports the immune system in a holistic manner, and also has been proven to reduce cell-damaging substances known as free radicals.
 Free radicals are highly destructive molecular fragments that are increasingly produced at high levels of exertion.

 The nutritional supplement, Sport Rasayana , for physically active people, is made up of Indian Amlafruit (Amalaki).
 According to the Ayurvedic texts, it has holistically nourishing and balancing properties as well as a natural anabolic (muscle building) effect.

 Yoga asanas are sequentially coordinated postures that will not only increase flexibility, but also improve the mind-body coordination.
 They should, however, only be learned from an experienced teacher.